-Digital zoom is disabled while time stamping (page 104) is turned on.
+• Digital zoom is disabled while time stamping (page 100) is turned on.

 - The higher the digital zoom factor, the coarser the recorded image.
-Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 44). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Performing a zoom operation changes the lens aperture. - Digital zoom only is available during movie recording.
-You can adjust the optical zoom setting before you press the shutter button to start movie recording.
+Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 43). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Performing a zoom operation changes the lens aperture.